openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/05_Operation_Manual.md

    - **Acquisition Settings**: Camera and recording parameters

 **Additional Controllers**: The system includes various controllers that merge different functionalities between hardware, image processing, and software:

+ToDo Armin 250805: Some software features like Autofocus controllers can only be used, if the appropriate hardware has been acquired, correct?
+Make a note on that ...

 - **Autofocus Controller**: Takes a series of images while moving the stage and moves to the position with highest contrast
 - **Experiment Controller**: Enables area scanning and stitching
 - **Backend Controllers**: Provide functionality through the React-based web application